renatawong/renatawong.github.io/_pages/join-us.md

 ## Bachelor's students

 Bachelor’s students are encouraged to form a team of four and consult with us about potential research topics for their capstone project.
 At this stage, you are most likely not familiar with quantum computing .
-Tehrefore, you are strongly encouraged to take **Introduction to Quantum Computing** course in the fall, and then **Quantum Machine Learning** in the spring.
-Both courses are open to senior students and master's students.
+Therefore, you are strongly encouraged to take Introduction to Quantum Computing in the fall.
+The course is open to both senior students and master's students.
+You can also start learning quantum computing before taking the course.
+Please inquire with us about the learning materials.

 ## Contact